A model theory of topology: Appendix. More examples

 for $a,b \in S$.

 In general, the above definition does not furnish a specialization semilattice, since the properties of a measure are incompatible with \eqref{s3}.
-There is a notable exception: if $\mu $ is a $2$-valued measure, then $(S, \cup , \sqsubseteq )$ is indeed a specialization semilattice.
+There is a notable exception: if $\mu $ is a two-valued measure, then $(S, \cup , {\sqsubseteq} )$ is indeed a specialization semilattice.

 There is a vast literature on binary relations representable by the formula \eqref{mmm}, in various contexts, mostly related with foundational issues about probability and with possible economical applications.
-See, e.~g., \cite{L} and further references there.
-The whole line of research seems to have originated from \cite{F}.
-See \cite{A}. \end{example}
+See e.g.\ \cite{L} and further references there.
+According to \cite{A}, the whole line of research dates to \cite{F}. \end{example}